Virtual Regatta for Volvo Ocean Race

 December 21st 2017

-For hundreds of other virtual skippers and me, Leg 3 from Cape Town to Melbourne is completed.
-This is my best score ever achieved 617th out of more than 65K boats.
+Leg 3 from Cape Town to Melbourne has been completed for hundreds of other virtual skippers and me.
+This is my best score ever, achieved at 617th out of more than 65K boats.

 The first goal is reached, and I am first from about 50 Latvian skippers.
-The last stage was match racing with another Latvian boat and finish line I crossed just a couple of minutes ahead.
-Real VOR 65 boats still in exciting race performance and all of them doing incredible Life In Extreme.
-I hope the first couple will reach Melbourne on Xmas eve.
+The last stage was match racing with another Latvian boat and the finish line I crossed just a couple of minutes ahead.
+Real VOR 65 boats are still in exciting race performance, and all of them are doing incredible Life In Extreme.
+I hope the first couple will reach Melbourne on Christmas Eve.

 December 27th 2017

-The Leg 3 of 2017/2018 edition of Volvo Ocean Race is almost completed.
-Team AkzoNobel still about 150 miles from Melbourne finish line and right now making upwind sailing with low speeds and the weather forecast is not too encouraging to reach the docks for today.
-Anyway, the team is in a good mood, and the only drawback is a little time to rest before the start of next Leg 4 to Hong Kong which is scheduled for 2nd of January 2018.
+Leg 3 of the 2017/2018 edition of the Volvo Ocean Race is almost completed.
+Team AkzoNobel is still about 150 miles from the Melbourne finish line and is right now making upwind sailing with low speeds.
+The weather forecast is not encouraging for today’s reach to the docks.
+Anyway, the team is in a good mood, and the only drawback is a little time to rest before the start of the next Leg 4 to Hong Kong, which is scheduled for 2nd January 2018.

-The short summary of this tough Southern Ocean passage.
+The summary of this challenging Southern Ocean passage.

-After an absence of 12 years, Cape Town to Melbourne’s leg is back.
-It is part of the route from the original Whitbread Round the World Race.
-It is double point leg like the stage from Auckland to Itajai.
+After 12 years of absence, the Cape Town to Melbourne leg is back.
+It is part of the original Whitbread Round the World Race route and is a double-point leg like the stage from Auckland to Itajai.

-All in all, no major accidents except Annie Lush racing aboard Team Brunel, was injured when she was washed into the aft guardrails by an errant wave.
+All in all, there were no major accidents except Annie Lush, racing aboard Team Brunel, who was injured when an errant wave washed her into the aft guardrails.

-Team AkzoNobel during one gybe damaged the track that attaches the mainsail to the back edge of the mast.
-It slowed down the boat speed and even after the second successful attempt to repair the track the boat lost so many miles to the closest rival.
+Team AkzoNobel damaged the track that attached the mainsail to the back edge of the mast during one gybe.
+This slowed down the boat’s speed, and even after the second successful attempt to repair the track, the boat lost many miles to its closest rival.

-One more failure suffers the second podium yacht Dongfeng Race Team which make them nervous right before the finish line as Vestas 11th Hour Racing was insistently chasing.
+One more failure was suffered by the second podium yacht, Dongfeng Race Team, which made them nervous right before the finish line, which Vestas 11th Hour Racing was insistently chasing.

-The team reports the port keel ram, which helps to cant the keel (pushing the keel on an angle to one side to increase righting moment, and thus speed and power), is not working properly.
+The team reports that the port keel ram, which helps to cant the keel (pushing the keel on an angle to one side to increase the righting moment and thus speed and power), is not working properly.

-All in all, it was really physically hard sailing especially for crews sailing close to ice gates and gybing almost every hour.
+It was physically hard sailing, especially for crews sailing close to ice gates and gybing almost every hour.
 It was on the edge of human abilities.

-Here are standings after (AkzoNobel not finished yet) Leg 3.
+Here are the standings after (AkzoNobel not finished yet) Leg 3.

-Leg 4 from Melbourne to Hong Kong was started the 2nd of January 03 UTC.
+Leg 4 from Melbourne to Hong Kong was started on the 2nd of January 03 UTC.

 Tropical Cyclones: The January start date for this leg puts them well into the cyclone (hurricane-sized storms) season for this part of the Pacific, and there is a good chance that the leg will be influenced one way or another by a cyclone somewhere in the Pacific.

-North-east Monsoon: Once the fleet break clear of the Doldrums, Papua New Guinea and the Solomon Islands they will be headed north-west in the north-easterly Trade Winds.
+North-east Monsoon: Once the fleet breaks clear of the Doldrums, Papua New Guinea, and the Solomon Islands, they will be headed north-west in the north-easterly Trade Winds.
 So this should be a pretty fast section, more or less a straight-line drag race all the way to the finish line in Hong Kong.

-Virtual Regatta for this leg is postponed for me due to the wrong setup for my boat from the game developer side.
-I still waiting respond to my ticket and refund of full pack boat setup € to PayPal.
-Attitude to customers from Virtual Regatta is getting worse.
+Virtual Regatta for this leg has been postponed for me due to the wrong setup for my boat from the game developer’s side.
+I am still waiting for a response to my ticket and a refund of the full pack boat setup € to PayPal.
+Virtual Regatta’s attitude to customers is getting worse.

 January 20, 2018.

 Leg 4 is done.
-Sun Hung Kai/Scallywag record historic win into home port of Hong Kong.
-Second place took Dongfeng Race Team just because of Vestas retirement.
+Sun Hung Kai/Scallywag recorded a historic win in Hong Kong’s home port.
+Second place went to Dongfeng Race Team just because of Vestas’ retirement.

 Here is what Dongfeng skipper Charles Caudrelier said